Brett-Tanner/Journal/2024/May_24.md

   - [x] Verify accounts still exist and are accessible
 - [x] Set up eb CLI for new server
 - [x] Reinstate Leroy as online SM
+- [x] Figure out the S3 permissions issue, then:
+  - [x] Once it's working, point the setsumeikai calendar at the new version temp URL
+  - [x] Also change the GAS sheets URLs to point at the new version temp URL
+  - [x] May need to reupload all the images that were on S3

 ## May 17th

+- [x] Troubleshoot & fix network error on Setsu calendar when pointed at new server
+  - Was just an origin header issue, because the main site is https and the generated URL for the new server was http
+  - Just pointed Cloudflare at the new server to give it https and we were all good
+- [x] Copy the inquiries that came in to the old server before I pointed Cloudflare at the new server
+- [x] Point the domain at the new URL with a CNAME record
+- [x] Bump Rails and some XML gem versions to avoid security vulnerabilities (both apps)

 ### Materials

-- [] 500 error on org page is caused by not having a plan, so when you try to call name on nil it crashes
+- [x] 500 error on org page is caused by not having a plan, so when you try to call name on nil it crashes
+- [] Try storing user type as a string enum rather then the current frozen array constant
+  - Could make some translations etc. easier

 #### CSV Upload

-- [] Include correcting an invalid record in upload system specs
+- [x] Include correcting an invalid record in upload system specs

 ### Event Site

+- [] Need to add event summary stats to the charts
+- [] Login isn't showing an error when it fails

 #### In-office tasks

-- [] Figure out why the temp URL won't work with the setsu calendar on live but will in dev
-- [] Figure out the S3 permissions issue, then:
-  - [] Once it's working, point the setsumeikai calendar at the new version temp URL
-  - [] Also change the GAS sheets URLs to point at the new version temp URL
+- IP lock SM accounts
+  - [x] Write request specs with mocked IPs
+  - [x] Redirect SM to their profile with flash message if not at correct IP
+  - [x] Allow their own profile to avoid infinite redirects
+  - [x] Allow signing out
+  - [x] Write model spec for adding IPs
+  - [x] Write model code to pass the tests
+  - [] Add fields for Admins to add allowed_ips to SM accounts

+## May 18th

+### Materials

+- [] Try storing user type as a string enum rather then the current frozen array constant
+  - Could make some translations etc. easier

+### Event Site

-  - [] May need to reupload all the images that were on S3
+- [] Need to add event summary stats to the charts
-- [] Point the domain at the new URL with a CNAME record
+- [] Login isn't showing an error when it fails

+#### In-office tasks

-- [] IP lock SM accounts
+- IP lock SM accounts
+  - [] Add fields for Admins to add allowed_ips to SM accounts
 - Extras if I have time
-  - [] Maybe install SolidQueue and use it for emails
+  - [] Install SolidQueue and use it for emails
   - [] Maybe finish the invoice calc rewrite if I have extra time
   - [] Refactor the Event#show page and move it to Invoice#new
-- [] Need to add event summary stats to the charts
-- [] Login isn't showing an error when it fails
+- [] Run migrations for User.allowed_ips & SolidQueue
+- [] Add IPs from the sheet for each SM account

 ##### Testing